AwfulCrawler/satoshisbitcoin/README.md

 The goal of scrypt is to force off-chip communication by using more data than can fit onto a single chip.
 The problem with the Litecoin implementation is the data size selected was much too small and it was possible to develop ASIC cores that required no off-chip communication.

-- Select 1GB as an initial data set size for scrypt
+- Select 128MB as an initial data set size for scrypt

-1GB is well in excess of what can fit on a CMOS chip for the foreseeable future and still is reasonable for mid-range clients (cell phones, etc) to process.
+128MB is well in excess of what can economically fit on a CMOS chip for the foreseeable future and still is reasonable for mid-range clients (cell phones, etc) to process.
 This number could be set to double every 5 or 10 years.
 This number can be debated but serves as an initial starting point.

 - Change the algorithm to randomize data read from memory